-- 5.18 The Core Planning Strategy forms part of the Council's Local Plan and sets out the spatial strategy for the borough and the key elements of the planning framework. - 5.19 Strategic Objective 3 of the Core Planning Strategy is:

-"To provide new homes and infrastructure within Merton's town centres and residential areas, through physical regeneration and effective use of space.
-This will be achieved by a range of actions including through the delivery of higher density new homes that respect and enhance the local character of the area."

-- 5.20 The Scheme is not only consistent with Strategic Objective 3 but it is also supported by key Core Planning Strategy policies such as CS9 (Housing Provision), CS8 (Housing Choice) and DMH2 (Housing Mix). - 5.21 Also of relevance to the Scheme is the Council's draft Local Plan which was submitted to the Secretary of State on 2 December 2021.
-The Examination in Public will take place in 2022. - 5.22 The key strategic housing policies which support the Scheme in the draft Local Plan include H11.1 (Housing Choice) and H11.2 (Housing Provision).
+- 5.18 The Core Planning Strategy (Document 43) forms part of the Council's Local Plan and sets out the spatial strategy for the borough and the key elements of the planning framework. - 5.19 Strategic Objective 3 of the Core Planning Strategy is: - "To provide new homes and infrastructure within Merton's town centres and residential areas, through physical regeneration and effective use of space.
+This will be achieved by a range of actions including through the delivery of higher density new homes that respect and enhance the local character of the area." - 5.20 The Scheme is not only consistent with Strategic Objective 3 but it is also supported by key Core Planning Strategy policies such as CS9 (Housing Provision), CS8 (Housing Choice) and DMH2 (Housing Mix). - Also of relevance to the Scheme is the Council's draft Local Plan which was submitted to the Secretary of State on 2 December 2021 (Document 45).
+The Stage 2 Examination has taken place.
+As of August 2023, the planning inspectors are considering revisions to the draft Local Plan made during the course of the examination alongside additional clarification and information that they requested.
+The next update should be available by November 2023. - 5.22 The key strategic housing policies which support the Scheme in the draft Local Plan include H11.1 (Housing Choice) and H11.2 (Housing Provision).
 Once adopted, these strategic policies will replace the Council's Core Planning Strategy.
 The draft Local Plan will not supersede any policies in the Estates Local Plan.

-Other Relevant Policy and Guidance
+Other relevant policy and Guidance

-- 5.23 The Mayor of London's Housing Supplementary Planning Guidance (March 2016, updated August 2017) includes the guidance relevant to estate regeneration.
-The guidance states the overarching objectives for any estate regeneration scheme will usually be to: - 5.23.1 deliver safe and better quality homes for local people; - 5.23.2 increase the overall supply of new and affordable homes; and

-- 5.23.3 improve the quality of the local environment through a better public realm and provision of social infrastructure (e.g. schools, parks, or community centres). - 5.24 The Scheme and the Eastfields Estate regeneration comply with these objectives.
+- 5.23 The Mayor of London's Housing Supplementary Planning Guidance (March 2016, updated August 2017) (Document 46) includes the guidance relevant to estate regeneration.
+The guidance states the overarching objectives for any estate regeneration scheme will usually be to: - 5.23.1 deliver safe and better quality homes for local people; - 5.23.2 increase the overall supply of new and affordable homes; and - 5.23.3 improve the quality of the local environment through a better public realm and provision of social infrastructure (e.g. schools, parks, or community centres). - 5.24 The Scheme and the Eastfields Estate regeneration comply with these objectives.